-- 5. Plaintiff Ruby Glen, LLC is a limited liability company, duly organized and existing under the laws of the State of Delaware and operated by Donuts Inc., an affiliate located in Bellevue, Washington.
-The sole member of Ruby Glen, LLC is Covered TLD, LLC ("Covered TLD").
-Covered TLD is a limited liability company, duly organized and existing under the laws of the State of Delaware.
-Covered TLD has a sole member, Donuts Inc. ("Donuts").
-Donuts is a for-profit corporation, duly organized and existing under the laws of the State of Delaware, with its principal place of business in Bellevue, Washington. - 6.
-Defendant Internet Corporation for Assigned Names and Numbers ("ICANN") is a nonprofit corporation, organized and existing under the laws of the State of California, with its principal place of business in Los Angeles, California. - 7.
+- 4. Plaintiff RUBY GLEN, LLC is a limited liability company, duly organized and existing under the laws of the State of Delaware and operated by an affiliate located in Bellevue, Washington. - 5.
+Defendant INTERNET CORPORATION FOR ASSIGNED NAMES AND NUMBERS ("ICANN") is a nonprofit corporation, organized and existing under the laws of the State of California, with its principal place of business in Los Angeles, California. - 6.
 Defendants Does 1-10 are persons who instigated, encouraged, facilitated, acted in concert or conspiracy with, aided and abetted, and/or are otherwise responsible in some manner or degree for the breaches and wrongful conduct averred herein.
-Plaintiff is presently ignorant of the true names and capacities, whether individual, corporate, associate, or otherwise, of DOES 1 through 10, and will amend this

-27 28 Complaint to allege their true names and capacities when the same have been
+Plaintiff is presently ignorant of the true names and capacities, whether individual, corporate, associate, or otherwise, of DOES 1 through 10, and will amend this Complaint to allege their true names and capacities when the same have been ascertained.